-This review will consider Mites, a play written by James Mannion and directed by Marcus Marsh, currently performing at The Actor’s Centre until 26 October.
+This review will consider Mites, a play written by James Mannion and directed by Marcus Marsh, currently performing at Tristan Bates Theatre (located in The Actor’s Centre) until 26 October.

 Sadly, I must start this review by saying that I was extremely disappointed by this performance.
 It had such great personal appeal which the overture reinforced…and then the first scene started.